Tonywuhk/realai.org/course/tensorflow/jupyter-gce.md

 ## Create Firewall Rules

-Click on the 3-line icon on the top left corner of cloud console, go to *Networking* and *Firewall rules*.
+Click on the 3-line icon on the top left corner of [cloud console](https://console.cloud.google.com/), go to *VPC Network* and *Firewall rules*, then click *CREATE FIREWALL RULE*.
 Here we name the rule `jupyter` and use the same name as the *Target tag*.
 To allow incoming traffic from all over the Internet, we set *Source IP range* to be *0.0.0.0/0* ([CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation)), and *Specified protocal and port* to be `tcp:8888`, the default port to be used by Jupyter Notebook.
 Click *Create* to add this rule.

 ![](http://realai.org/course/tensorflow/jupyter-gce-1.png)